 - Fact or Fantasy: Lost River.
 ‘There is an underground river under Elizabeth Street which is an Aboriginal sacred site.’

 - Fact or Fantasy: Lost waterfall ”The Yarra Yarra waterfall, after which the river was named, is still there under the water.’

 - Fact or Fantasy?
-The Great Shaft ‘Australia’s largest constructed 19th hole hole – an 120 year-old, twelve-story shaft – lies under the corner of Flinders Lane and Elizabeth Street.’
+The Great Shaft ‘Australia’s largest constructed 19th hole – a 120 year-old, twelve-story shaft – lies under the corner of Flinders Lane and Elizabeth Street.’

 - Fact or Fantasy?
-Lost Gold Cellar: ‘There are lost hidden spaces under Manchester House in Flinders Lane where huge amounts gold were stored and and may remain’
+Lost Gold Cellar: ‘There are lost hidden spaces under Manchester House in Flinders Lane where huge amounts of gold were stored and may remain’

 - Fact or Fantasy?
 Lost Mace: The 1891 stolen parliamentary mace is buried under Madam Brussell’s brothel.
 Truth Newspaper 1891.